 2. It has a hole under the seat.
 Presumably to air out your balls as you unwind after a hot and sweaty run

 I rode the 2015RR and it is INSANE.
 The throttle is so light, I reckon you could make it rev by blowing hard on it or even looking intently in its direction for long enough.
 This may be perceived as jerky by some people but I found it to just be exciting.
 There’s only noticeable snatch on long decelerations or steady throttle under 3K RPM.
-But who the fuck rides like that?!
+But who the hell rides like that?!
 You twist 5 degrees on the throttle and get instant throttle totally disproportionate to the effort.
 And you twist some more, and the thrust just keeps on coming.
 There’s no flat spots or hesitation, just propulsion, from 3K to 16K.
 There’s no red line, just an abrupt rev limiter.
 Peak HP is around 14K so probably best to grab another gear around then.
 You’ll be well over the speed limit by then and the authorities would probably be scrambling helicopters to reel you in.
-But you will not be giving a fuck about any of that.
+But you will not be giving a shit about any of that.
 You will be laughing in your helmet and shaking your head at how anyone could be depressed in a world that produces motorcycles like this.